resgateio/resgate/docs/gateway-flow.md

 Dotted lines in the sequence diagrams refers to a [NATS subscription/unsubscription](https://nats.io/documentation/concepts/nats-pub-sub/) made on a subject.

-# Gateway internal flows

 ## Cache request

-When a resource is requested, the gateway will attempt to fetch if from the cache, or populate the cache on a miss.
+When a resource is requested, as a result of a client request or service event, the gateway will attempt to fetch if from the cache, or populate the cache on a miss.

 ![Cache request sequence diagram](img/sequence-cache-request.png)